Food Businesses and Permits

 Language Support

 The Anchorage School District states that 107 different languages are spoken in the school district.
-We recognize that many different languages are spoken in food establishments as well, sometimes leading to communication challenges for inspectors and establishment operators.
-In an effort to help us communicate better, we developed a booklet called"Let Your Fingers Do The Talking."
-This booklet translates common phrases that are used during inspections into the most common languages we see in food establishments: English, Spanish, Korean and Chinese.
+We recognize that many languages are spoken in food establishments, sometimes leading to communication challenges for inspectors and establishment operators.
+To help us communicate better, we developed a booklet called "Let Your Fingers Do The Talking."
+This booklet translates common phrases used during inspections into the most common languages spoken in food establishments: English, Spanish, Korean, and Chinese.
 Much more than a common translation book, this booklet allows for "live" translation during inspections.
-If you have suggestions for this booklet, feel free to discuss with your inspector or contact our customer service office at 907-343-4200.
+If you have suggestions for this booklet, please discuss them with your inspector or contact our customer service office at 907-343-4200.